CtrlFootPrint/PicturePoker/README.md

 The .rar file includes an executable file of the game to run on Windows computers.

+All sprites and sound effects belong to Nintendo.
+This game has been built merely as a programming exercise.
+All rights reserved.

 Footage of game running: https://imgur.com/a/IPbVvnd